kouno/big-o/README.md

 ### After/Before hooks

 Your function depends on something which needs to run before every call of your function?
 You need to cleanup whatever dirty work your function performed?
-These operation are time/space consuming and they will affect the values of your function?
+These operation are time consuming and they will affect the values of your function?
 Well, just throw these things in the before/after hooks!

 ```ruby